Skip to main content

 There are currently over 280 in-person EA groups worldwide, and 120+ remote meetings.
 All EA meetings are started and led by volunteers.

-For comparison, the original and most well-known 12-Step program, Alcoholics Anonymous (AA), has over 80 employees, and over 123,000 (!)
+For comparison, the original and most well-known 12-Step program, Alcoholics Anonymous (AA), has over 80 employees in just one of their offices, and over 123,000 (!)
 AA groups worldwide.

 The EA Program is a 12-Step peer-support group program based on the Alcoholics Anonymous 12-Step Program, but adapted to people dealing with overwhelming emotions and emotional difficulties.